-Controversy over Trump phone call centers on Ukraine, as president claims new plot by Schiff
+Controversy over Trump phone call centers on Ukraine, as president decries 'partisan' complaint

 Trump's attorney, Rudy Giuliani, seemed to acknowledge some effort to pressure Ukraine to investigate potential corruption related to the Biden family, though he gave conflicting answers on the matter in a CNN interview overnight.
 It remains unclear what the supposed "promise" from Trump entailed.

+He also argued the press has had “a bad week,” insisting he has prevailed in controversies reported by the media.

+“I guess I’m about 22 and 0, and I’ll keep it that way,” the president said.

-The president, however, maintained he said nothing improper and tore into those pushing the allegations Thursday, accusing House Intelligence Committee Chairman Adam Schiff, D-Calif., of joining with the media to go after him once again.
+Earlier Friday, Trump sounded off on Twitter, accusing House Intelligence Committee Chairman Adam Schiff, D-Calif., of joining with the media to go after him once again.

 “The Radical Left Democrats and their Fake News Media partners, headed up again by Little Adam Schiff, and batting Zero for 21 against me, are at it again!” the president tweeted Friday.
-“They think I may have had a ‘dicey’ conversation with a certain foreign leader based on a ‘highly partisan’ whistleblowers statement,” the president tweeted Friday.
+“They think I may have had a ‘dicey’ conversation with a certain foreign leader based on a ‘highly partisan’ whistleblowers statement.”

 He added: “Strange that with so many other people hearing or knowing of the perfectly fine and respectful conversation, that they would not have also come forward.
 Do you know the reason why they did not?
 Because there was nothing said wrong, it was pitch perfect!”